Kevin Prufer

-Kevin D. Prufer (born 1969 in Cleveland, Ohio) is an American poet, academic, editor, and essayist.
-His most recent books are How He Loved Them (Four Way Books, 2018),Churches (Four Way Books, 2014), In A Beautiful Country (Four Way Books, 2011) and National Anthem (Four Way Books, 2008).
+Kevin D. Prufer (born 1969 in Cleveland, Ohio) is an American poet, novelist, academic, editor, and essayist.
+He is Professor of English in the Creative Writing Program at the University of Houston.

 Life

 Prufer graduated from Western Reserve Academy in 1988.
 He received a B.A. at Wesleyan University and an M.A. at the Hollins University Writing Program.
 He went on to earn an MFA at Washington University in St. Louis.
 He is currently Professor of English in the Creative Writing Program at the University of Houston and Editor-at-Large of Pleiades: A Journal of New Writing, Associate Editor of American Book Review, Co-Curator of the Unsung Masters Series, and the former Vice President/Secretary of the National Book Critics Circle.
-Prufer currently resides in Houston, Texas with artist and critic Mary Hallab.
-He is Professor of English in the Creative Writing Program at the University of Houston.
+Prufer currently resides in Houston, Texas, with artist and critic Mary Hallab.